-SUNSHINE, PUBLIC RECORDS, AND ETHICS LAWS TRAINING Fall/Winter 2017
+SUNSHINE, PUBLIC RECORDS, AND ETHICS LAWS TRAINING

-I. SUNSHINE LAW

-The purpose of the Sunshine Law is to provide a right of access to government proceedings.
+I. SUNSHINE LAW - purpose to provide a right of access to government proceedings.
 All public agencies are subject to the Sunshine Law.

 The Sunshine Law is set forth in Florida Statutes § 286.011 and Article 1, Section 24 of the Florida Constitution.
 The Sunshine Law extends to discussions and deliberations taken by a public board and is applicable to any gathering (formal or casual) of two or more members of the same board of commission to discuss some matter on which foreseeable action will be taken by the public board or commission.